The Curvy Girl’s Packing Guide for Every Adventure

 - Hiking Pants– I just love love LOVE my hiking pants and capris from Columbia.
 They’re light and stretchy and good for practically any type of travel.
 These pants were especially useful on my African safari where there was no air conditioning in the Jeep.
 The only downside?
 I can’t wear them at home because they act like a magnet for the pet hair!

 - Sleeping Bags– REI carries a few styles of sleeping bags that come in wide widths.
-I love my Lyra 24 and am taking it with me to Everest Base Camp.
+I have a Lyra 24 (no longer available) and am taking it with me to Everest Base Camp.
 Big Agnes generally has the widest sleeping bags but they’re also pretty expensive, some costing over $300.
 Also be sure to check the weight on any sleeping bag you purchase.
 Some are over 8 pounds which is fine for car camping but not practical for backpacking.
 My Lyra 24 is less than 3 pounds which was a big factor in my purchase.
 If you’re not a fan of mummy sleeping bags then you may want to consider a camping quilt.
 They’re still made of down, much lighter than a sleeping bag, and feel more like a blanket.
 Hammock Gear has a great selection of quilts and they can even make custom quilts to fit your specific size.

 Vacations in Conservative Countries